MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-01.md

 ## Overview

-  Welcome to the second series of the HoloLens 2 tutorials.
+  Welcome to the HoloLens 2 tutorials.
 In this two-part tutorial series, you will learn how to create a Mixed Reality experience demonstration and how to create a PC app for Holographic Remoting.

-  In the first tutorial, [Create Mixed Reality experience](mr-learning-appx-01.md), you will learn how to create a Mixed Reality experience demonstrating UI elements, 3D model manipulation, model clipping, and eye tracking features.
+  In this tutorial, [Create Mixed Reality experience](mr-learning-appx-01.md), you will learn how to create a Mixed Reality experience demonstrating UI elements, 3D model manipulation, model clipping, and eye tracking features.

   In the second tutorial, [Create Holographic Remoting application](mr-learning-appx-02.md), you will learn how to create a PC app for Holographic Remoting and connect to HoloLens 2 at any point, providing a way to visualize 3D content in Mixed Reality.